gregerspoulsen/system-setup/README.md

 You should also be aware of the vagrants snapshot function as this enables creating and restoring a box to avoid building everything from scratch each time.

+# Structure
+Currently this just consist of bunch of playbooks that are importer in basic.yaml.
+Variables are passed forward using set_fact - this is not a beautiful way to do it, in the future this should be converted to a role instead.